-- 1. An initial proposal (Google form) to be submitted to the EVC for approval before entering the trip or event on Evolve - 2.
-A Budget Form to be signed by the business manager who will approve the cost per students.
-NB/ Compulsory field trips will not charge for cover - to be submitted to the EVC alongside the above. - 3.
-Appropriate Risk Assessments to be put on Evolve after approval/Specific RA must be done as well as Generic) - 4.
-Names submitted to Finance permission to go, medical information, contact details & payments
+- 1. Outline Approval via Evolve to be submitted to the EVC for approval - 2.
+A Budget Form to be signed by the SBM who will approve the cost per students.
+This should have copies of the quotes attached.
+NB/ Compulsory field trips will not charge for cover to be submitted to the EVC alongside the above.